shahism/Flutter-Basic-Widgets/README.md

 # Stateless Widget

-- the UI widget whose state is not changed
+- The UI widget whose state is not changed
 - Mostly Used for Composition i.e building UI Blocks
 - It supports Hot reload

 # Statefull Widget

-- Te UI widget whose state is changed
+- The UI widget whose state is changed
 - Mostly used in Actual Functioning App
 - It supports hot restart